\"Writing.Com

 Ask & Answer

-The following is in response to "Words Are Things:
+The following is in response to "Words Are ThingsOpen in new Window.:

-Quick-Quill writes, "If one can't laugh at ones self first, then maybe they could be labeled a racist.
+Quick-Quill Author Icon writes, "If one can't laugh at ones self first, then maybe they could be labeled a racist.
 The word is too loosely defined and over used by others as a shield.
 Look at the motive of the speaker.
 Black people will laugh, Polish people have been the brunt of jokes and laugh, Obese people laugh.
 We aren't all racist.
 We use the weakest of our confidence to make others laugh.
 I think some of this is true, but by far most is an excuse to start an argument, riot or kill someone.
 Do we have to be politically correct?
 It is the worst cancer that has affected the world."

-Steve adding writing to ntbk. writes, "Shannon, I save the NLs until I get to them.
+Steve adding writing to ntbk.
+Author Icon writes, "Shannon, I save the NLs until I get to them.
 I have not been able to be on as much as I like, but I will eventually come across your previous NL.
 Thanks for the selections you provided this time.
 Read them all and reviewed.
 Keep sharing and we will continue reading.
 Copenator out!"

 I got a few email responses to last month's newsletter.
 I assume the senders don't want me to share their comments since they sent them to me via private email, so I will share generalizations.